ThePinkBear/ZooSPACodeAssignment/README.md

 npm run dev
 ```

-*The terminal will point at a localhost address, cmd or ctrl click the link in the terminal and you will see the application.*
+*The terminal will point at a localhost address, cmd or ctrl click the link in the terminal or simply head to URL: http://localhost:5173/ and you will see the application.*